Taking an income from your pension can be confusing.

 The value of investments and the income derived from them can fall as well as rise.
 You may not get back what you invest.

-If you are unsure about the most appropriate way to withdraw an income from your pension, why not request a copy of our retirement planning guide which contains useful tips and information for anyone contemplating retirement.
+If you are unsure about the most appropriate way to withdraw an income from your pension, why not request a copy of our approaching retirement guide which contains useful tips and information for anyone contemplating retirement.